cristinalom/coordinista-service/docs/api/clothing-post-a-new-clothing-item.md

 # Post a new clothing item

-Use the `POST` method to add a new clothing item to the service.
+Adds a new clothing item to the service.

 ## URL